almacencor/cicsa-2026/README.md

 ### Chassis and drive system

-Our chassis uses **front-wheel Ackermann steering**, matching a real car's geometry.
-On the drive side, the electronics and code are wired for **AWD (both front and rear axle motors)**, but the **front drive motor is disabled in software** by a flag (`MOTOR_FRONT_FLAG = False` in `wro2026_open_e.py`) — in normal operation only the rear axle motor is actually powered.

-> **Note:** WRO Future Engineers requires a single powered drive axle.
-Our current build is wired with GPIO pins and an H-bridge channel reserved for a front motor, kept off purely by a software flag.
-We're evaluating physically removing that wiring before the next inspection to remove any ambiguity.
+Our chassis employs a **rear-wheel drive** (RWD) system using a 400-RPM N20 motor, capped at 50% power to optimize battery life and improve LiDAR readings during turns—as higher speeds caused the LiDAR to struggle, thereby increasing the margin of error.
+The motor connects to the wheels via a differential to enable tighter turns, while the front end features an Ackermann steering system.

-**Drive motor: N20 DC 12V, 30 RPM**
+**Drive motor: N20 DC 12V, 400 RPM**

-We selected the N20 400 RPM variant after testing 500 RPM and 1000 RPM versions of the same motor family.
+We selected the **N20 400 RPM variant** after testing 500 RPM and 1000 RPM versions of the same motor family.
 The higher-RPM motors caused the robot to overshoot turns and made PID tuning unstable at low speeds.
-At 200 RPM with our 50mm diameter wheels, the linear speed is approximately:
+We limit the motor power to just **200 rpm** (50% power) so that the robot has better PID control when turning in the shortest possible time and with the 2.09in diameter wheels, the linear speed is approximately:

 ```
-Wheel circumference = π × 50 mm ≈ 157 mm
-Speed = 200 RPM × 157 mm/rev ÷ 60 s ≈ 523.333 mm/s
+2.09 in x 2.54 = 5.3086
+R=5.3086 / 2=2.654
+C=3.1416 x 5.3086 = 16.667
+16.667 cm/rev x 200rev/min = 3335.4 cm/min
+3335.4 / 60 = 55.59cm/s
+linear speed 55.6 cm/s
 ```

-This ~52.3 cm/s base speed provides enough controllability for the PID loop while still completing three laps in a competitive time.
-The N20 at 12V produces ~1.5 kg·cm of stall torque, sufficient to move our robot including a safety margin for carpet-surface friction.
+This ~55.6 cm/s base speed provides enough controllability for the PID loop while still completing three laps in a competitive time.
+The N20 at 12V produces ~1.5 kg·cm of stall torque, sufficient to move our 1.179 kg robot including a safety margin for carpet-surface friction.
 In code, drive speed is set as a duty-cycle fraction (`target_velocity`, currently 0.5) rather than a raw RPM value.

 **Steering: DIYmall 11KG Mini All-Metal Digital Servo**